|Nutrition Facts (per serving)|

 Shrimp scampi is part of the repertoire of classic Italian-American dishes I grew up with: fresh, garlicky and always a little oily, shrimp scampi needs good bread or pasta to soak up that delicious butter and olive oil.
-The best part about shrimp scampi is that it is quick and easy to make.
+The best part about shrimp scampi is that it is quick and easy to make and it works perfectly as a holiday dinner.

 If you are serving the scampi with pasta, set the water to a boil and add a palmful of salt.
 When it boils, put a large saute pan on another burner and turn the heat on high.